Wigner entropy conjecture and the interference formula in quantum phase space: Remarks on the interference formula

 \textit{ Let $F(\alpha)$ be a real-valued normalized distribution that satisfies $F\ast F=2\pi\mathcal{L}_2[F^2]$.
 Is $F(\alpha)$ always an acceptable Wigner function?
 That is, does it always correspond to a positive-semidefinite operator? }

-If the answer is positive, then it is a first step towards a criterion for physicality that is sufficient within the phase-space formalism.
-If the answer is negative, then it unveils of family of quasi-states that share a strong symmetry together with quantum pure states.
+If the answer is positive, then it is a first step towards a criterion for physicality that is embodied in the phase-space formalism.
+If the answer is negative, then it unveils a family of quasi-states that share a strong symmetry together with quantum pure states.
 In both cases, further investigating the question is valuable, though again it has no consequence on the results of this paper.

 Finally, on a different matter, let us stress a remarkable property of the general interference formula \eqref{eq:general_interference_formula}, namely its invariance under the Fourier transformation.
 This can be expected from the duality of multiplication and convolution when going to Fourier space.
 In light of this, we define the Fourier transform as $\mathcal{F}[W](\beta)=\tilde{W}(\beta)$ with: